fineanmol/plant-tree/README.md

-🌴 Updated on Mon, 03 Mar 2025 09:25:52 GMT
+🎋 Updated on Mon, 03 Mar 2025 11:54:14 GMT

-> "Any fool can write code that a computer can understand."
+> "The best error message is the one that never shows up."